skrsumit250/RandomPDBGen/README.md

    - ./run.sh

 3. **Output:**
+   - After execution, builder files (`ribosome`) will generated in main directory.
-   - After execution, the generated PDB files will be available in the `PDBoutput` directory.
+   - ribfiles and their corresponding PDB files will be generated & available in the `PDBoutput` main directory.

 4. **Customization:**
-   - Modify the parameters in `algo.cpp` to adjust the randomness of sequence length, amino acids residues, and angles.
+   - Modify the parameters in `algorithm.cpp` to adjust the randomness of sequence length, amino acids residues, and angles.
-   - Update the paths and filenames in the base file (`base.sh`) as needed.
+   - Update the paths and filenames in the bash file (`run.sh`) as needed.

 ## Notes
 - Ensure that the ribosome tool (`ribosome`) and the required input files (`res.zmat`) are correctly referenced and accessible from the provided paths.